colin0brass/gedmap/README.md

 ## Features

 - Parses GEDCOM files and extracts people, events, and places
+- Checks the GEDCOM file and tries to fix if there are CONC/CONT level issues (as seen sometimes from Family Tree Maker export)
 - Geocodes places using OpenStreetMap/Nominatim
 - Caches geocoding results for efficiency (cache file stored in output folder)
 - Exports birth, marriage, and death events as KML placemarks